Gouache Database by Sarah Burns

 April 10 – M Graham Ivory Black covered in fuzzy mold

 The only visible issues after Phase 02 are the Arteza Taupe and Latte Brown, and the M Graham Ivory Black.
+Otherwise a few cheaper brands had some binder separation.

 Conclusion

-The Arteza and M. Graham gouache had issues, and this coincides with many reports I’ve received from viewers in the comments of my YouTube channel.
+Regarding mold, the Arteza and M. Graham gouache had issues, and this coincides with many reports I’ve received from viewers in the comments of my YouTube channel.
 I can reasonably assume those brands do not include biocide in their paint.
 Care should be taken when using those brands in an air-tight palette.

 Back to Top